sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 tutorial
 [Getting started with Flex CLI](/introduction/getting-started-with-flex-cli/).

-// TODO: Update

-In this tutorial, we will add data schemas for the `category` and `amenities` public data fields in listings.
+In this tutorial, we will add data schemas for the `category` and `equipped-with` public data fields in listings.
 New marketplaces don't have any schemas in the backend by default since the needs of marketplaces vary.
-However, Sharetribe Web Template does define filters for category and amenities in its UI (user interface).
+However, Sharetribe Web Template does define filters for `category` and `equipped-with` in its UI (user interface).
 This tutorial will make those filters work as expected.

 We will also see how to manage data schema for user profiles.
 Those schemas are not required for FTW to work, but can be useful when